launchbadge/sqlx/README.md

 -   `tls`: Add support for TLS connections.

+-   `offline`: Enables building the macros in offline mode when a live database is not available (such as CI).
+    -   Requires `sqlx-cli` installed to use.
+See [sqlx-cli/README.md][readme-offline].

+[readme-offline]: sqlx-cli/README.md#enable-building-in-offline-mode-with-query

 ## SQLx is not an ORM!

 SQLx supports **compile-time checked queries**.
 It does not, however, do this by providing a Rust